The evolution problem associated with the fractional first eigenvalue: Introduction

 \end{theorem}

-As we commented before, thanks to this regularity result we can show the existence of a first eigenvalue with a corresponding nontrivial eigenfunction.
 Then, we obtain the following result for the asymptotic behavior of solutions to our evolution equation (first we show exponential convergence to the steady state and, in the special case of $g \equiv 0$ and $u_0$ compactly supported inside $\Omega$ we obtain more precise bounds that imply that the exponential rate is given by the first eigenvalue).

-\begin{theorem} Let $s>1/2$.
+\begin{theorem} Let $s>\nicefrac12$.
 If $u_0$ and $g$ satisfy \eqref{hip} then there exist $C(u_0)>0$ and $\mu>0$ such that